dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 that is robust and resists the potential for abuse of religion?
 In alignment with the values of humanism?

-There are Theology PhD's all over the world that have written dissertations on this topic or similar ones.
+Theology PhD's have written dissertations on this and similar topics.
 Studying apocalyptic myth like Ragnarok is Eschatology, but there's probably a more specific label for this specific study of design principles in eschatology and religion.
 What interests me most is the precise information compression in eschatological works.
 How did these people know to lay down their words in such a manner that would encode the set of beliefs to be reactivated, while enabling the belief system to persist until then?

 # (specific semiotic binding points)